elastic/sysgrok/README.md

     * Add your command to the imports
     * Add your command to the `commands` dict.

+# Command Overview

+*NOTE: Even the commands listed here as working and ready for integration into our product suite should be treated as still highly experimental!
+"Working" means that in their current state I think they can probably provide value to customers, and in its current state, the prompt for the command can be used as is.
+However, ALL of the commands need much more real world evaluation and testing, and all of the prompts can still be improved.*

+*When embedding any of this into our products we MUST make users aware that the content is LLM generated, and is potentially misleading.
+We should also give them some way to give us feedback, so we can improve over time.*

+### analyzecmd

+**Description:** Takes the output of one or more CLI tools, and a problem description.
+Attempts to find the root cause of the problem and suggest remediations.
+**Status:** PoC.
+Little evaluation and testing.
+In need of evaluation on real problems.
+**Open Issues:**

+### code

+**Description:** Takes source code that has been annotated by a profiler to indicate hot paths.
+Attempts to describe what is happening on those hot paths and suggest remediations.
+**Status:** PoC.
+Little evaluation and testing.
+In need of evaluation on real problems.
+**Open Issues:**

+### explainfunction

+**Description:** Takes the name of a function and a library.
+Explains the library and it's use-cases, explains the function, and then suggest actions the user may take to improve the performance of their system if the function is consuming significant resources.
+**Status:** Works, and can solve real problems.
+Ready for integration into our product suite for further testing.
+**Open Issues:**

+### findfaster

+**Description:** Takes the name of a function and a library.
+Suggests replacement libraries that may be more efficient.
+**Status:** Works, and can solve real problems.
+Ready for integration into our product suite for further testing.
+**Open Issues:**

+### stacktrace

+**Description:** Takes a stack trace.
+Summarises the stack trace and suggests optimisations under the assumption the stack trace consumes significant CPU.
+**Status:** Works, and can solve real problems, but the prompt needs work to give more repeatable, useful output.
+We also need to test this more on some real problems to see if the output is really useful to a user.
+**Open Issues:**

+## topn

+**Description:** Takes the Top N most expensive functions in your infrastructure, summarises each function and library, and then suggests optimisations.
+**Status:** Works, and can solve real problems, but the prompt needs work to give more repeatable, useful output.
+We also need to test this more on some real problems to see if the output is really useful to a user.
+I am not sure it is more useful than just running the `explainfunction` command on each entry in the Top N.
+**Open Issues:**

 # Usage Examples

 For now, `perf-gpt` is a command line tool and takes input from profiling tools